Val Kalei Kanuha: Activism

 In the 1990s, Professor Kanuha lived and worked in New York City at the height of the HIV/AIDS epidemic.
-Employed first at the Gay Menʻs Health Crisis (GMHC), Kanuha coordinated the volunteer teams of AIDS buddies providing home care, advocacy, and other services for people with AIDS, then became Assistant Director of Education where she oversaw all community-based educational programs, including condom distribution and educational workshops in bars, bath houses, and clubs.
+Employed first at the Gay Men's Health Crisis (GMHC), Kanuha coordinated the volunteer teams of AIDS buddies providing home care, advocacy, and other services for people with AIDS, then became assistant director of Education where she oversaw all community-based educational programs, including condom distribution and educational workshops in bars, bath houses, and clubs.
 Her team of primarily gay men of color educators was actively engaged in outreach when house and drag ballrooms were emerging around New York City in the 1990s, working with gay and bisexual trans and straight Black and Latino men involved in voguing culture.
-She moved from GMHC to the Hetrick Martin Institute and the Hunter College Center for AIDS, Drugs and Community Health as Deputy Director for Programs at both organizations developing outreach HIV programs for street youth and educational workshops for schools, agencies, and medical centers on infectious disease.
+She moved from GMHC to the Hetrick Martin Institute and the Hunter College Center for AIDS, Drugs and Community Health as deputy director for Programs at both organizations developing outreach HIV programs for street youth and educational workshops for schools, agencies, and medical centers on infectious disease.
 As the only API-Native Hawaiian HIV/AIDS activist in New York in the 1990s, Kanuha was among the co-founders of the Asian Pacific Islander Center on HIV/AIDS, now APICHA Community Health Center.